JRodriguez012/IT1025/Lab5/readme.md

 #### ACL and RBAC
 Access Control List (ACL) and Role-Based Access Control (RBAC) are access control models that determine which users are authorized to read, modify, add, or delete information.
 ACLs give individual users access to information resources.
 The advantage of ACLs is that they are simple to understand and maintain with a small number of users and resources.
 But as the number of users and information resources grow, ACLs become harder to maintain as it is much more tedious when a administrator has to add or remove a user from a large set of information resources.
 RBACs assign roles to users and then those roles are assigned access to information resources.
 The advantage of RBACs is that users and roles can be managed seperately which simplifies administration and improves security.
 The disadvantage of RBACs is the inability to give an individual user specific rights without creating an entirely new role.
 #### Ciphertext, Public Key and Private Key
+Encryption is a process of encoding data so that it can only be accessed by authorized individuals.
+Ciphertext is an encoded plain text message that can only be read after being decoded.
+Public key encryption uses two keys, a public key and a private key.
+You use the public key to encode a message, transforming your plaintext message into ciphertext, and send it.
+The recipent then uses the private key to decode the message, transforming the ciphertext into a plaintext message.
 #### Public Key Cryptography

 ### Cryptography